 There you are, sitting for your very first law school exam.
 Thankfully, you have an outline for this class, but does it cover what will be on that exam?
 Law school outlines can sometimes be the key to success during your first year, so it's no surprise that companies market ready-made commercial outlines for law students.
 This article will provide you with an overview of these commercial outlines as well as tips for using them to your advantage.

-It's easy to get lost in the law school universe.
-From trap guns to exploding fireworks and railroad scales, law students are often immersed in odd facts from the past.
-But the law is ever changing, and it's important to stay in tune with contemporary legal updates and debates as you start your career.
-This article gives an overview of various law student publications to do just that and to help prepare you for the legal landscape that awaits.
+The law is ever changing, and it's important to stay in tune with contemporary legal updates and debates as you start your career.
+This article gives an overview of various law student publications to do just that, and to help prepare you for the legal landscape that awaits.